 - I was young and inexperienced when I travelled from Freetown to Conakry by bus.
-What’s safe for locals isn’t always safe for foreigners, and I was lucky to make it through the crossing unscathed.
+What’s safe for locals isn’t always safe for foreigners, and I was lucky.
 It may be safer now than in 2012, but if you choose this method of travel, be aware of the risks.

-- I DO NOT RECOMMEND travelling to Guinea if you don’t speak French.
-English is not widely spoken even in the capital, and is at times, met with a hostile attitude from locals.
+- I don’t recommend travelling to Guinea if you don’t speak French.
+English is not widely spoken even in the capital, and is at times, frowned upon by locals.